FEWDMaterials/ColorPickerCopier/README.md

 # ColorPicker-Copier
-A random color picker adn copier
+A random color picker and copier